Take Action

 Scope of Work:

-Responsible for policies and protocols relating to the organization's finances.
+Be responsible for policies and protocols relating to the organization's finances.

-Reports to the Board of Directors, Executive Committee, and others as the Board shall request or require.
+Report to the Board of Directors, Executive Committee, and others as the Board shall request or require.

 Chaired by the Treasurer.
 Option to have Co-Chair at Treasurer’s and Executive Director’s discretion.